rozeensubedi/2024-netlify-cms-and-gatsby-Blocks/content/about-us-cards/about-us-card.md

 ---
-abourUsCardTitle: Creative solutions, creative results
+aboutUsCardTitle: Creative solutions, creative results
 aboutUsCardSemiTitle: Digital Marketing
 aboutUsCardDescription: We believe brand interaction is key in communication.
 Real innovations and a positive customer experience are the heart of successful communication.
 aboutUsCardFeaturedImage: '../../static/images/card-1'